Policy for Reporting Fraudulent, Dishonest, or Unlawful Behavior

 Any person who takes any action whatsoever in retaliation against a member of the College who has in good faith raised any question or concern under this policy shall be subject to serious sanctions, which may include termination of employment.
 Encouraging others to retaliate is also a violation of this policy.

-If you are unsure about the best course of action, you should consult with your immediate superior, the Director of Human Resources or the Vice President of Administration and Finance.
-If you are not comfortable raising an ethical issue or discussing a possible or actual violation with any of the foregoing resources, you should report the matter by sending a sealed letter to Judson R. Shaver, PhD, President, Marymount Manhattan College, 221 East 71st Street, New York, New York 10021.
+If you are unsure about the best course of action, you should consult with your immediate superior, the Director of Human Resources or the Vice President of Finance and Administration.
+If you are not comfortable raising an ethical issue or discussing a possible or actual violation with any of the foregoing resources, you should report the matter by sending a sealed letter to Kerry Walk, Ph.D., President, Marymount Manhattan College, 221 East 71st Street, New York, New York 10021.
 You may also contact the Board of Trustees by sending a sealed letter addressed to the Chair of the Audit Committee, c/o Marymount Manhattan College, 221 East 71st Street, New York, New York 10021.

 Reports can be made confidentially, but the College will investigate such reports and the promise of confidentiality is limited by the need to investigate.
 Although complete confidentiality cannot be assured, depending upon the nature of the complaint and the need to investigate, every effort will be made to protect the confidentiality of the source within the bounds of the law.